Become a Communication Officer

-Communication officers help manage internal and external messaging for an organization.
+Communication officers, also known as public relations (PR) specialists, help manage internal and external messaging for an organization.
 For example, a communication officer may work with a company's CEO to develop a message of family values.
-Their external communications may include social media and advertising that shows how the organization is devoted to family values.
+Their external communications might include social media and advertising that shows how the organization is devoted to family values.
 They may also work with the human resources department to promote internal activities that support family values for employees.

 Find schools that offer these popular programs